stackhpc/os-networks/README.md

 ----------------

 The following playbook registers a neutron network, subnet and router.
+A classless static route is defined to access another subnet through a different gateway.

     ---
     - name: Ensure networks, subnets and routers are registered